jeromefellus-sekoia/meshroom/docs/tutorial.md

 meshroom up
 ```

 As for a docker compose stack, this command should be enough to setup and configure all your tenants, and connect the required interops to make them communicate according to the mesh's graph.
 Sometimes, `meshroom up` will prompt for additional settings and secret required for the runtime.
+Another similary with docker compose or terraform stacks is that `meshroom up` is idempotent: if the mesh is already up, meshroom will tell you resources are already up.
+If only part of them are up, meshroom will setup those who are down, *etc*.

 To check everything works as expected, we can use two handy commands :